iamaldren/data-migration/README.md

 ## TODO

 1. Get data from Redis (JSON format)
-3. Call the functions that will execute statements in the database to migrate the data
+2. Call the functions that will execute statements in the database to migrate the data
+3. Do goroutines

 ## Additional Requirement